splynx/docs/files/en/configuring_tariff_plans/capped_plans/capped_plans.md

 The main logic is - when a customer used all bonus traffic, the system will start to use the monthly traffic.

- The "_Allow use bonus traffic when normal Cap is finished_" toggle will cause the system block customers if they've used all their monthly traffic and the toggle is disabled.
-If it is enabled, the system will allow use bonus traffic.
+ The "_Allow use bonus traffic when normal Cap is finished_" toggle will cause the system to block customers if they've used all their monthly traffic and the toggle is disabled.
+If it is enabled, the system will allow the use of bonus traffic.

 When we enable Bonus traffic limits, we can see statistics for that on the customer's services and a new section is added to the customer information page: